The improved Skoda Octavia vRS follows a well-established routine. Family hot hatch performance for reasonable money.

 Of course, you want to know how quick the VRS is.
 I did.
 So, being completely useless at suspense, here's the detail.
 The 2.0-litre TSI petrol driving through a six-speed manual gearbox will punt the 230PS petrol Octavia vRS to 62mph in only 6.7 seconds - or 6.6s with the 245PS version.
 The maximum speed is around 155mph.
-Plump instead for the diesel engine and you're looking at 8.1 seconds to 62mph and a top speed of 144mph.
+Plump instead for the diesel engine and you're looking at 7.9 seconds to 62mph and a top speed of 144mph.
 There's a six-speed manual gearbox as standard but all models can be specified with a DSG dual clutch transmission if you have a lazy left leg.
 The diesel gets a 4x4 option too.
 The sports chassis lowers the body by 15mm, plus the rear track is 30mm wider than before.
 Wheel dimensions range from 18 to 19 inches and there's an ESC stability system with XDS+ electronic inter-wheel lock, for extra cornering traction.
 Buyers also get a 'Performance Mode Select' system which allows throttle feel and steering to be tailored to driving preferences.
 Plus there's an optional 'Performance Sound Generator' if you want a rortier engine note.

 Design and Build